a-melino/Python-Food-Marketing-Analysis/README.md

 ![code1](Images/code1.png)

 The final step was to create a column that separated each customer into age brackets.
-This would allow for easy customer categorization accross the age ranges and would allow for easy visualzation of patterns or trends with respect to age.
+This would allow for easy customer categorization across the age ranges and would allow for easy visualization of patterns or trends with respect to age.

 The code for this was as follows: